SichengXiong/ActiveLearning/README.md

 Sicheng Xiong, Javad Azimi and Xiaoli Z. Fern.
 Active learning of constraints for semi-supervised clustering, IEEE Transactions on Knowledge on Data Engineering 26(1): 43-54 (2014)

-Sicheng Xiong, Romer Rosales, Yuanli Pei and Xiaoli Z. Fern.
-Active Metric Learning from Relative Comparisons, arXiv:1409.4155 (2014)
+Sicheng Xiong, Yuanli Pei, Rómer Rosales and Xiaoli Z. Fern.
+Active Learning from Relative Comparisons, IEEE Transactions on Knowledge on Data Engineering 27(12): 3166-3175 (2015)